zenite-docs/zenite-docs.github.io/endpoints/mapping.md

 }
 ```

-### Database query parameters
+### Database query variables

-Database query parameters are read directly from the request query parameters:
+Database query variables are read directly from the request query parameters when the endpoint URL is called:

 ##### MariaDB / PostgreSQL